raproid/solidity-training-w-foundry/README.md

 Now using Foundry for the training.

+## Tips

+* Use `cast` to store pks: `cast wallet import defaultKey --interactive` for setting up a deafault pk used, `cast wallet list` to list all the added pks.

-## Foundry
+## Framework of choice

-**Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**
+Foundry — a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.

 Foundry consists of: